stevenjong/Airline-Interface-Project/README.md

 ## Installation
 In terminal:

 Clone this repository
 ```
 git clone https://github.com/stevenjong/Airline-Interface-Project.git
 ```

-From the project root, run:
+From the project root, run (Note: make sure Docker Desktop is running):
 ```
 docker-compose up --build
 ```
-(Note: make sure Docker Desktop is running)

 Fill the database with placeholder values